Welding Training Series:

 7）CO2 + O2

-High deposition speed, large penetration, low hydrogen content of weld metal, strong specification (large current) welding, stable arc and small spatter.
+High deposition rate, deep penetration, low hydrogen content in the weld metal, strong welding with high current specifications, stable arc, and minimal spatter.